machinio/solrb/README.md

 ## Solr Cloud

 To enable solr cloud mode you must define a zookeeper url on solr config block.
+In solr cloud mode you don't need to provide a solr url (`config.url` or `ENV['SOLR_URL']`).
-Solrb will watch zookeeper to receive up-to-date information about active solr nodes.
-The `config.url` and `ENV['SOLR_URL']` will be ignored when cloud mode is active.
+Solrb will watch the zookeeper state to receive up-to-date information about active solr nodes including the solr urls.

 You can also specify the ACL credentials for Zookeeper.
 [More Information](https://lucene.apache.org/solr/guide/7_6/zookeeper-access-control.html#ZooKeeperAccessControl-AboutZooKeeperACLs)